tmaher1982/PlanetVerse/README.md

 This is a group project.
-The uses Etherum, and generates NFTs using Hashlips.
+The project relies on Etherum blockchain, and generates NFTs using Hashlips.

 Tech stack :
 HTML